ChristiaanM/MapSelect/Readme.md

 Option 1 - Download some sample maps or generate your own with the modified ORB-SLAM 2 linked above.

 Use the ./mselect binary to apply a map point selection approach to maps offline.
-This binary allows choosing on of a array of map point selection methods.
 For example:

 ./mselect -f odometry-fast -a greedy -N 20000 -i ~/kitti00_4300.yaml --v

-mselect.cpp for more details. (./mselect provides acces to an array of different map point selection approaches)

-Call ./mselect for more details.
+Call ./mselect for more details

-Option B  - Link to the library and write your own code to build a MapDataAlias object (See MapDataAlias.h for more details) for your SLAM problem.
+Option B  - Link the library to use in your own code.
+Before you can do this, it is important to note that you need to repack the SLAM problem into a MapDataAlias object (which has some requirements - see mapselect/maps/MapDataAlias.h and mapselect/maps/OSMAPDataAlias.h for more details).
+This allows you to use any of the build in selection algorithms (see mapselect/algorithms/) and functions (see mapselect/functions/)
-(Documentation for this is WIP)
+Documentation for this will be expanded in a future update.

 [^fn]: Christiaan J. M\"{u}ller and Corn\'e van Daalen.
 "Map Point Selection for Visual SLAM".
 In: <em> ArXiv e-prints </em>. arXiv:2306.1290.